kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Streamlit/README.md

 # Note on streamlit

+## Introduction
+If you’re a data scientist or a machine learning engineer, you are probably reasonably confident in your ability to build models to solve real-world business problems.
+But how good are you at front-end web development?
+Can you build a visually appealing web application to showcase your models?
+Chances are, you may be a Python specialist, but not a front-end Javascript expert.
+This is where streamlit can help.

 ## Why streamlit?
 To build a web app you’d typically use such Python web frameworks as Django and Flask.
 But the steep learning curve and the big time investment for implementing these apps present a major hurdle. **Streamlit** makes the app creation process as simple as writing Python scripts!
 In short streamlit is a Python library you can use to build interactive data-driven web apps.